Opera Holland Park is committed to identifying and nurturing young talent through our Young Artists scheme.

 “In its 16 years to date Opera Holland Park has rarely stood still.
 One of this year’s initiatives involves a performance in which the cast of Puccini’s Gianni Schicchi will be replaced by younger singers, fully rehearsed but performing at reduced prices – a novelty that would be good to catch on elsewhere.”
 Richard Fairman, Financial Times (on the inaugural Christine Collins Young Artists in 2012)

 Our 2017 season Young Artists production will be Don Giovanni on 22 June.
 Tickets start at £18

 Our Young Artists this year are a delightful mix of international and home-grown talent, with current students and alumni from the Royal College of Music, Royal Academy of Music and the Guildhall School of Music and Drama.
-They will be performing onstage with BBC Radio 3 New Generation Artist, Ashley Riches, who will be singing the title role.

 Associate Conductor Harry Ogg